Sixteen Frames logo

 The Movie Machine Society

-Sadly, Wes passed away just 8 years later after only 9 volumes of Sixteen Frames were mailed out, but the publication and Movie Machine Society continued under President Alan Kattelle and later President Sandra Joy Lee.
-The last issue I have in my Library is the Winter 1999 edition.
-If you have later issues, please let me know.
-I will be adding all of my copies to this site over time along with a list of my missing issues.
+Sadly, Wes passed away just eight years later, after only nine volumes of Sixteen Frames had been published.
+The bulletin and the Movie Machine Society continued under President Alan Kattelle and later President Sandra Joy Lee.
+The last issue in my library is the Winter 1999 edition.
+If you have later issues, please contact me.
+I will be adding all of my copies to this site over time, along with a list of missing issues.

 Bonus Wes Lambert humor.